Artworking 101 and My Process Checklist: How to artwork, supply your designs to clients and ensure a smooth handover.

 What else can I provide my clients with to ensure a smooth handover?

-A brand guideline document is a must: I now offer my clients basic brand guidelines as a freebie with every Logo and Branding package.
-This helps me elevate my offering but also it’s so beneficial to both me and the client in the long run.
-The client is able to see their colour values, typography and clearly communicate these to any suppliers they may have.
-Then as a designer, I’m able to keep a careful record of what colours, typography and brand styles I used.
-If a client comes back to me after a few months, I can jump back in straight away and have all the information I need easily.
-Rather than jumping into emails or old files.
+A brand guideline document is a must.
+I offer my clients brand guidelines with every Logo and Branding package.
+This helps me elevate my offering, but also it’s so beneficial to both me and the client in the long run.
+The client is able to see their colour values, typography and design styles, and clearly communicate these to any suppliers they may have.
+Then as a designer, I’m able to keep a careful record of what colours, typography and brand styles the project used.
+If a client comes back to me after a few years for additional work or printed pieces, I can jump back in straight away and have all the information I need.
+Rather than going through old emails or files.

 The Logo Suite: A big part of handovers is passing the client the logo files so they can use their new brand going forward.
 I always provide my clients with the following: